Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

 Economy, business, or first class:

 Getsafe is another good choice for expats who are looking for dental insurance in Germany.
 You can sign up and manage everything online or via its app.
 It is easy to use and provides great coverage for a low price.
-You can get a 15 Euros discount by using the below link for sign up.
+You can get a 15 Euros discount by using this link for sign up.

 - Monthly cancellable after 2 years